riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-1.md

 ---
 In this post we are going to look at how to handle file uploads to Amazon S3 in Meteor.

 One caveat right off the top... the core package we're going to be using <a href="https://github.com/CollectionFS/Meteor-CollectionFS" target="_blank">CollectionFS</a>, is still under active development.
 So there may be changes to the package that will impact how uploads are handled.
-I'll keep my eye on any changes however and update the post as necessary.
+I'll aim to keep my eye on any changes however, and make updates to this post as necessary.

 ##What we'll build
 To demonstrate file uploads we're going to build a simple photo blog similar to <a href="https://www.tumblr.com/" target="_blank">Tumblr</a>.
 At the end of Part 1 we'll be able to upload and display images: